jreisinger/docs/data/notes/cs/basics.md

 * functions are the primary focus
 * we pass them objects to work with

-# Sources

-* Python Programming: An Introduction to Computer Science (2010)
+Source: Python Programming: An Introduction to Computer Science (2010)